 Summary

-There are other factors that can come into play, with everything you submit regarding the above is evaluated.
-This is just the beginnning of what mortgage lenders will be looking at initially.
-However, when reviewing your documentation there may be additional information requested.
+Other factors can come into play, and everything you submit regarding the above is evaluated.
+This is just the beginning of what mortgage lenders will be looking at initially.
+However, when reviewing your documentation, there may be additional information requested.

-Please note that some lenders have a few standards of their choosing and criteria they want to verifiy and approve.
-However, most lenders use the rules of the GSEs, Fannie Mae and Freddit Mac.
+Please note that some lenders have a few standards of their choosing and criteria they want to verify and approve.
+However, most lenders use the rules of the GSEs, Fannie Mae and Freddie Mac.

 We will dive into each of these soon.